 Careers Working With Babies

 Careers that involve working with babies span multiple industries, including childcare, education, healthcare, and social services.
 Child development specialists, neonatal dieticians, pediatricians, and child and family social workers all work with babies on a daily basis.
-Other professionals who work with babies include childcare workers, neonatal nurses, developmental psychologists, and childcare center directors.
+Others working with babies include childcare workers, neonatal nurses, and developmental psychologists.

 This guide introduces several careers that involve working with babies and young children.
 It also includes information on common degrees, career and salary outlooks, and scholarship opportunities for students seeking careers working with babies.